Here is the deal on Ice Plant Care – it is pretty easy!

 - “Mulch” around ice plants with gravel.
-This helps both stems and roots as the gravel holds a correct amount of moisture around the roots but allows good air circulation around the stems.
+This helps both stems and roots as the gravel holds correct moisture around the roots but allows good air circulation around the stems.

 - If gravel isn’t available for mulch, bark chips of a medium texture will do.
 Pine needles can also be a good choice.

 - In mid-autumn, stop watering your plants to help prepare them for winter.
-Without water, they will shrink back and harden to better resist freezing temperatures.
+Without water, they will shrink back and harden to resist freezing temperatures better.

 - Don’t worry about fertilizing.
 To enhance your plants’ foliage and flowers, fertilize with a natural, organic fertilizer one time in the autumn.
 Fertilizing more may cause plants to die off during the winter due to the moisture freezing in their plump leaves.

-Ice plants produce lovely, daisy-like flower in several cheerful flower colors.
-Plants grow as a ground cover outdoors (doubles for erosion control) and as a trailing plant when kept in pots.
-They also make wonderful additions to rock gardens, and make very fine potted plants.
+Ice plants produce lovely, daisy-like flowers in several cheerful flower colors.
+Grown as an ice plant ground cover outdoors (doubles for erosion control) and as a trailing ice plant when kept in pots.
+They also make wonderful additions to rock gardens and make very fine potted plants.

-These tough little hardy succulent plants reach a height of about three to six inches.
+These tough little hardy ice plant succulents reach a height of about 3″ to 6″ inches tall.
 Individual plants spread from two to four feet in width.
 They are hardy in USDA Zones 5 -9.

-Their bloom time throughout the summer and into the fall and stay green year round in a temperate setting.
-In colder areas, foliage dies back in the winter time, but new plants will grow from seed in the spring.
+Their bloom time is throughout the summer and into the fall, and they stay green year-round in a temperate setting.
+In colder areas, the foliage dies back in the winter months, but new plants will grow from seed in the spring.

-Delosperma cooperi or Cooper’s Ice Plant the first variety introduced to the US.
+Delosperma cooperi, or Cooper’s Ice Plant, was the first variety introduced to the US.
 It produces deep purple flowers and the variety most people know.

-Ice plant Delosperma or ‘Alan’s Apricot’ an all-new hybrid available in 2016.
-It’s extremely cold-hardy, long-blooming and a variety developed by Alan Tower from Denver CO.
-It blooms vigorously throughout the summer and presents bi-colored flowers of pink/apricot.
+Ice plant Delosperma or ‘Alan’s Apricot,’ was an all-new hybrid available in 2016.
+It’s extremely cold-hardy, long-blooming, and a variety developed by Alan Tower from Denver, CO.
+Its vivid blooms grows vigorously throughout the summer and presents bi-colored flowers of pink/apricot.

-Delosperma dyeri or Red Mountain® Flame, discovered by horticulturist David Salman.
-An accidental hybrid producing large reddish-orange flowers in the springtime that literally dazzle the eyes.
+Delosperma dyeri or Red Mountain® Flame was discovered by horticulturist David Salman.
+An accidental hybrid is producing large reddish-orange flowers in the springtime that literally dazzle the eyes.
 Recommended for very hot, dry regions, and very cold hardy to zone 6.

-Delosperma ashtonii or ‘Blut’ -a long-blooming variety discovered by Kelly Grummons in Arvada CO, with striking dark green foliage and deep magenta flowers.
-The foliage puts on a show of autumn color by transitioning to a deep purple shade as the weather cools.
-Like Red Mountain, Blut is both drought and cold resistant and does well in hot, dry climates.
+Delosperma ashtonii or ‘Blut’ -a long-blooming variety discovered by Kelly Grummons in Arvada, CO, with striking dark green foliage and deep magenta flowers.
+The foliage shows an autumn color by transitioning to a deep purple shade as the weather cools.
+Like Red Mountain, Blut is both drought and cold-resistant and does well in hot, dry climates.

-Delosperma Lavender Ice – a long lived variety developed by Perennial Favorites Nurseries of Rye CO.
-Its pinkish-lavender flowers make a lovely counterpoint when mixing this plant ‘Blut’.
-Like Blut, Lavender Ice’s evergreen foliage provides deep purple autumn color.
+Delosperma Lavender Ice – a long-lived variety developed by Perennial Favorites Nurseries of Rye CO.
+Its pinkish-lavender flowers make a lovely counterpoint when mixing this plant ‘Blut.’
+Like Blut, Lavender Ice’s evergreen foliage provides a deep purple autumn color.

 Delosperma floribundum or Starburst – pink blooms with white in the center.